leemccoy/iyo-apero/content/_index.md

 ---
-title: "Emily Cooper"
+title: "Lee McCoy"
-subtitle: "Social media strategy @ Savoir"
+subtitle: "Data Explorer & Architect"
-description: "Not all themes are created equal.
-With Blogophonic we set out to create a clean theme with the right features for a serious blog.
-We also wanted Blogophonic to be a pleasure to modify, so we built it with Tachyons, CSS Grid and packed it full of configurable options."
+description: "This website is to introduce what I do and who I am.
+I have participated in all aspects of the data lifecycle, including collection, storage, exploration, analysis, and reporting.
+I specialize in storage, exploration, and reporting."
-date: 2019-02-18T12:27:33-06:00
+date: sys.Date()
 images:
-  - img/revoir.jpg
+  - img/humphreys02.jpeg
 image_left: true
 text_align_left: false
-show_social_links: true # specify social accounts in site config
+show_social_links: false # specify social accounts in site config
 show_action_link: true
 action_link: /about
 action_label: "Read More &rarr;"